MORAY CANOE AND KAYAK CLUB

 1.0 Name

-The club shall be called the MORAY CANOE & KAYAK CLUB, (hereinafter referred to as “The Club”) and shall be affiliated to the national governing body of canoeing in Scotland (Paddle Scotland hereinafter referred to as PS).
+The club shall be called the MORAY CANOE & KAYAK CLUB, (hereinafter referred to as “The Club”)

 2.0 Aims and Objectives